bradwestfall/informative/README.md

 </form>
 ```

-At this point, the form will behave as expected for an HTML form regarding submission and validation (no validation at this time).
+At this point, the form will behave as expected for an HTML form regarding submission and validation.
+In the example, there is no `validate` prop, so no valication would occur.
+Note that HTML5 form validation will occur unless the `novalidate` attribute is passed into `<form />`.

 ## Basic State Access